sudoyae/yaerelin-molina-cyberfoundations-portfolio/week-01/README-week01-root.md

 I signed up for Cyber Foundations because as a Cybersecurity Management and Analytics student at Virginia Tech University, I want to continue my experiential learning outside of the classroom.
 Especially since we need hands-on experience to apply those concepts in real-world scenarios.
 This program gives me the opportunity to practice my critical thinking, spark my curiosity, and apply technical communication skills apart from lectures alone.

 I want to be the cybersecurity professional that my team can depend on and protect data, systems, and people.
-I want to bring my practical skills to life and advocate for safety.
+I want to bring my practical skills to life while advocating for safety.

 ---